-I offer the best of all three of these traditional options without the downsides.
-When you hire me for a renovation project, you get a single contractor who actually does all of the work himself.
+I offer the best of all three of these traditional options.
+When you hire me for a renovation project, you get a single contractor who actually does all of the work themselves.
 And, you get the benefit of working with someone who started out as a DIY homeowner.
-The result is peace of mind knowing that each task will be done correctly (since no homeowner should live with cut corners) and the convenience of coordinating with just one contractor — me.
+The result is peace of mind knowing that each task will be done correctly (since no homeowner should live with cut corners) and the convenience of coordinating with just one worker.

 More Benefits: Shared Priorities

-Most every traditional reno general contractor manages multiple renovation projects at once.
-Sometimes just a couple, sometimes half a dozen or more.
-That’s why coordination can be a real nightmare for them, which is a problem that gets passed on to their clients.
-Traditional general contractors are sometimes distracted or perhaps even downright unresponsive during (or especially near the end of) a particular reno job because they’re continually juggling priorities at multiple projects.
+Most every traditional renovation contractor manages multiple projects at once.
+Sometimes just a few, but sometimes half a dozen or more.
+That’s why coordination can be a real nightmare for them, which is a problem that can get passed on to their clients.
+Traditional reno contractors are sometimes distracted or perhaps even downright unresponsive during (or especially near the end of) a particular reno job because they’re continually juggling priorities at multiple projects.

-I only schedule one major renovation project at a time.
-This keeps life simple for me, and simple for my clients.
-It also ensures that my priorities are also my clients’ priorities.
+I only schedule one project at a time.
+This keeps life simple for me, and simple for you.
+It also ensures that my priorities are also your priorities.
 For example, want to completely finish your reno project quickly so you can enjoy the results as soon as possible?
 So do I, so that I can move on to my next project asap!

 Most every subcontractor also juggles more than one job at a time, or is at least working for multiple general contractors at once.
-That’s why subs sometimes flake out for a few weeks or even disappear completely.
-This is even worse if they’re working for a general contractor who’s squeezing margins (which every traditional general contractor is set up to do, since every dollar of your reno budget saved on subcontracted labor is an extra dollar for them).
+That’s why subs sometimes seem to flake out for a few days or weeks or even disappear completely.
+This can be even worse if they’re working for a general contractor who’s squeezing margins (which every traditional general contractor is set up to do, since every dollar of your reno budget saved on subcontracted labor is an extra dollar for them).

-Finally, I started out as a DIY renovator frustrated myself with conventional general contractors and flaky subcontractors.
-My first major project was rehabbing a 1940s craftsman bungalow in Lubbock, TX, and then helping out an expanding list of Lubbock friends with their own rehab jobs.
-I learned how to do proper quality reno work myself after being super annoyed by the low quality or high cost of conventional alternatives.
+Finally, I started out myself as a DIY renovator frustrated with conventional general contractors and flaky subcontractors.
+Again, my first major project was rehabbing my own 1940s craftsman bungalow in Lubbock and then helping out an expanding list of friends and acquaintances with their own rehab jobs.
+I was driven to learn how to do proper quality reno work after being super annoyed by the low quality or high cost of conventional alternatives.
 And we had to literally live with the results, so cutting corners wasn’t an option.
 Neither was it for the friends who helped me down this vocational path in the first place.